alreich/alreich.github.io/index.md

 [Here are a few Jupyter Notebooks](jupyter_notebooks.md) that I've written on various topics in mathematical and statistical computing:

 * Bayesian Beta-Binomial Example -- An example of Bayesian parameter estimation
-* Covid-19 and Blood Types (using a Bayesian approach) -- An alternative approach to a recent paper
+* Covid-19 and Blood Types (using a Bayesian approach) -- An alternative approach to a 2020 paper in medRxiv
 * Extreme Value Theory (EVT) Example -- EVT is used to analyze rare events
 * Monoids 101 for Apache Spark -- Tutorial on large scale, distributed computing